What is MEES?

 - Fuel costs

-Landlords should follow the recommendations on their ratings if they are required to increase their overall energy performance rating.
+Landlords should follow the recommendations on their ratings, if they are required, to increase their overall energy performance rating.

 Example of an Energy Efficiency Rating

-Mike Edwards from Love Energy Savings
+Energy advice for landlords from Love Energy Savings